githubschool/sleepy-koala/pratapvedula-aldie.md

-aldie is in state of Virginica
+ldie is in state of Virginica
+### places  to eat
+- ford's  fish shack
+- The Pit Stop